rampage1212/Unity-UniRx/README.md

 You can combine ReactiveProperties, ReactiveCollections and observables returned by UnityEvent.AsObservable.
 All UI elements are observable.

-Generic ReactiveProperties are not serializable or inspecatble in the Unity editor, but UniRx provides specialized subclasses of ReactiveProperty that are.
-These include classes such as Int/LongReactiveProperty, Float/DoubleReactiveProperty, StringReactiveProperty, BoolReactiveProperty and more (Browse them here: [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs)).
-All are fully editable in the inspector.
-For custom Enum ReactiveProperty, it's easy to write a custom inspectable ReactiveProperty[T].

 The provided derived InpsectableReactiveProperties are displayed in the inspector naturally and notify when their value is changed even when it is changed in the inspector.

 ![](StoreDocument/RxPropInspector.png)

-This functionality is provided by [InspectorDisplayDrawer](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectorDisplayDrawer.cs).
+This functionality is provided by [InspectorDisplayDrawer](https://github.com/rampage0131/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectorDisplayDrawer.cs).
 You can supply your own custom specialized ReactiveProperties by inheriting from it:

 ```csharp
 public enum Fruit